mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 This guide takes you through the creation of a simple derived dataset using bigquery-etl and scheduling it using Airflow, to be updated on a daily basis.
 It applies to the products we ship to customers, that use (or will use) the Glean SDK.

 This guide also includes the specific instructions to set it as a [public dataset](https://blog.mozilla.org/data/2020/09/25/data-publishing-mozilla/).
-**Important!** Make sure you only set the dataset public if you expect the data to be available outside Mozilla.
+_Make sure you only set the dataset public if you expect the data to be available outside Mozilla_.
 Read our [public datasets reference](https://mozilla.github.io/bigquery-etl/reference/public_data/) for context.

 To illustrate the overall process, we will use a simple test case and a small [Glean](https://mozilla.github.io/glean/) application for which we want to generate an aggregated dataset based on the raw ping data.